danimohamed/alx-zero_day/0x03-git/README.md

 My first readme
-How to be up to date in git ha
+up to date in git